devlikeapro/n8n-openapi-node/README.md

 }
 ```

-Or you can use `DefaultOperationParser` and override only the methods you need:
+Alternatively, you can use `DefaultOperationParser` and override only the methods you need.
+The default implementation you can find in [src/OperationParser.ts](src/OperationParser.ts)

 ```typescript
 import {DefaultOperationParser} from '@devlikeapro/n8n-openapi-node';